visheshsinha/DNA-Sequencing/README.md

-_Note : All the Rendered Juypter Notebooks(in nbviewer) for better view are availabe by clicking on the links embedded below._
+_Note : All the Rendered Juypter Notebooks(in nbviewer) for better view are availabe by clicking on the links embedded below.
+Also some links might not work so you can direcly [click here](https://nbviewer.jupyter.org/) and paste the link of the notebook you cant to render_

 ### [DNA Sequencing](https://nbviewer.jupyter.org/github/visheshsinha/DNA_Sequencing/blob/master/DNA_Sequencing.ipynb?flush_cache=flase)

 DNA Sequencing is the process of determining the nucleic acid sequence – the order of nucleotides in DNA.
 It includes any method or technology that is used to determine the order of the four bases: _Adenine(A)_, _Guanine(G)_, _Cytosine(C)_, and _Thymine(T)_.